 • Table 4: Strategies for organizations to support and benefit from foresight.
 'How might organizations better support & benefit from futurists?'

-Over the course of four rounds, participants envisioned a wide range of potential developments that could shape the trajectory of foresight practice.
-The following sections provide a detailed overview of each round, identifying key themes, ideas, and conclusions that emerged at each of the four tables.
+Over the course of four rounds across the four tables, participants interrogated the history of foresight proposed as well as envisioned a wide range of potential developments that could shape the trajectory of the foresight practice.